csc-training/parallel-prog/mpi/communicator/README.md

 ## Communicators and collectives

-In this exercise we combine collective communcation with user defined communicators.
+In this exercise we combine collective communication with user defined communicators.
 Write a program for four MPI processes, such that each process has a data vector with the following data: